MariosSotiropoylos/GAME/README.md

 - The Pass folder includes the html file for the page that, when solved, will give to the user access the scanner

+- The Keycode folder includes the html file for the page that, when solved, will give to the user a hint for the last riddle

+--- permalink: /index.html ---